MileHacker Logo

 Northern & Central Sections

-• Northern Section (Puerto Montt city to Chaitén/Futaleufú): Lush, green, and often rainy, characterized by deep fjords, volcanoes, and dense temperate rainforests.
+• Northern Section (Puerto Montt to Chaitén/Futaleufú): Lush, green, and often rainy, characterized by deep fjords, volcanoes, and dense temperate rainforests.
 Outdoor adventure focuses on white-water rafting in Futaleufú and conservation in Pumalín National Park.
 Requires multiple ferry crossings.

 • Coyhaique: Largest town, offering the most services (banks, hospitals, car rentals, diverse restaurants, supermarkets).
 A good base for exploring nearby areas.